Triangle processes on graphs with given degree sequence: Introduction

 If $G$ has degree sequence $\dsq$ then the maximum value for $t(G)$ is $\nicefrac13\sum_{i=1}^n\binom{d_i}{2}=M_2/6$.
 (The sum is over all ways of choosing two edges of the triangle meeting a given vertex, the divisor $\nicefrac13$ because this counts each triangle three times.)
 In the regular case, this maximum is achieved by a $d$-regular graph consisting of the disjoint union of $n/(d+1)$ cliques of size $(d+1)$.

-We will make the assumption that $M_2 \geq M$, since this is implicit in some of the proofs of asymptotic distributions below.
-Now let $\Gnd$ be the set of all labelled graphs with degree sequence $\dsq$.
+Let $\Gnd$ be the set of all labelled graphs with degree sequence $\dsq$.
 The \emph{switch chain} is a Markov chain which walks on $\Gnd$ by choosing two non-incident edges uniformly at random, and randomising these two edges without changing the degree sequence.

-Here we consider a restricted switch chain, in which a switch is only allowed if it changes the set of triangles in the graph.
+It is known that the switch chain converges to the uniform distribution on $\Gnd$, see~\cite{fulkerson,LMM}.
+Here we consider a also restricted switch chain, in which a switch is only allowed if it changes the set of triangles in the graph.
 This is achieved by \ds es.
 A \dsp\ is designed to increase the number of triangles, and a \dsm\ to decrease this number.
 See Fig.~\ref{fig:triswitch}, where $a_2a_1va_3a_4$ is a path in $G$ such that $a_1a_3$ and $a_2a_4$ are non-edges, which is transformed to a triangle $va_1a_3$ and a vertex-disjoint edge $a_2a_4$ and vice versa.

+We denote the transitions in the triangle process as \ds es.
+We may use \dsp\ to denote a switch which is known to create a triangle, and \dsm\ for a switch which is known to break a triangle.
+However, a given \ds\ can simultaneously create one or more triangles and break one or more triangles, in which case it can be viewed as either a \dsp\ or a \dsm.
+We reserve the term ``switch'', without qualification, for the transitions of the switch chain, as studied in~\cite{CDG07}, for example.
+The fact that a single \ds\ can destroy and introduce several triangles at once significantly complicates the analysis.
+Working with a Metropolis chain sidesteps this issue, as it allows us to specify the stationary distribution of the chain.